Lest we forget – Revised 5/24/08, 5/20/14 and 5/26/17

 Although Memorial Day is a day of remembrance of the men and women who died while serving in the United States Armed Forces, I would also like to remind you not to forget those who are still with us.

 When I first published this article the current death rate for World War II veterans was about 1,000 per day and based on the latest data about 1800 a day for all veterans.
 At this rate it will not be to long before only a very few will still be with us.
-As of May of 2014 simple math shows that even a veteran who was only 17 years old at the end of the WWII would now be 86 and a 30 year old would be 99 years old.
+As of May of 2014 simple math shows that even a veteran who was only 17 years old at the end of the WWII would now be 88 or 89 and a 30 year old would be over 100 years old.
+As of 2016 only slightly more than 600,000 WWII remain alive.

 Korean War veterans are now in their 80’s and Vietnam vets are not all that young anymore either.